top of page

 The Communion Meal (1 Corinthians 11)

-Note: Because leaven symbolizes sin (Mat 16:6; Luk 12:1; 1 Cor 5:6-8; Gal 5:9), Communion should always be kept with unleavened bread (1 Cor 5:6-8).
-Jesus was our perfect Passover Lamb and He was without blemish (sin).
-The Communion meal is a memorial of this fact: Purge out therefore the old leaven, that ye may be a new lump, as ye are unleavened.
-For even Christ our passover is sacrificed for us: Therefore let us keep the feast, not with old leaven, neither with the leaven of malice and wickedness; but with the unleavened bread of sincerity and truth (1 Co.
+Note: Because leaven symbolizes sin (Mat.
+16:6; Lk.
+12:1; 1 Cor.
+5:6-8; Gal.
+5:9), communion should always be celebrated with unleavened bread (1 Cor.
 5:6-8).
-Preparing Communion with unleavened meal will also enable us to explain the symbolic meaning of Communion to our children or the unbeliever.
-We will be able to tell them that Christ our Passover lamb was unblemished and without sin/leaven when partaking of the unleavened bread of Communion.
+Jesus, our perfect Passover Lamb, was without blemish—sinless.
+The Communion meal memorializes this truth: "Purge out therefore the old leaven, that ye may be a new lump, as ye are unleavened.
+For even Christ our Passover is sacrificed for us: Therefore let us keep the feast, not with old leaven, neither with the leaven of malice and wickedness; but with the unleavened bread of sincerity and truth" (1 Cor.
+5:6-8).
+Using unleavened bread for Communion allows us to explain its symbolic meaning to our children or to unbelievers, illustrating that Christ, our Passover Lamb, was unblemished and without sin as we partake of the unleavened bread of Communion.

 “Closed Communion”

 The term "closed Communion" refers to the practice of restricting certain members of the Church from participating in the Lord’s Supper.
-To put it simply, Communion should never be offered to a member of the Body known or suspected of living in sin.
+Put simply, Communion should never be offered to a member of the Body known or suspected of living in sin.
 By our willingness to offer the holy sacraments to an unrepentant sinner, we are compromising their safety, which is not a loving action: For anyone who eats and drinks without recognizing the body eats and drinks judgment on himself.
 For this cause many are weak and sickly among you, and many sleep (1 Cor.
 11:29-30).

 TITHING